Odissus/icepi-sbc/README.md

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/5bfb6cf203ce97719ff51d2524fe1a7d0fdad4ac_pcb.png)

+The PCB is only 4 layered, ensuring minimal cost and overhead during production.
+But for mass production 6 layers is recommended, putting solid ground on In.1 and In.4, then copy the power plane to In.2 and In.3.
+(Impedance matching might be required depending on stackup)

 ## Open source
 This project is licensed under the [Solderpad](/LICENSE) hardware license, granting the maximum amount of liberty :)